movestore/movestore.github.io/create_py_app.md

 The two files emulating MoveApps interactive behaviour locally are `./.env` (this file is hidden by default), which defines the input and output files path (please only adapt the source file path here), and `./app-configuration.json`, which allows you to adapt the App settings for local testing.
 Note that the json format is required here.
 The fourth included file that you must use for development is the `./app/app.py`.
 This is the entrypoint for your App logic.
 MoveApps will call the class App in this file during a Workflow execution which includes your App.

-In addition, we also require unit tests to be defined in the `./tests/**` folder.
-See an [example](https://github.com/movestore/Template_Python_App/blob/main/tests/app/test_app.py ':ignore') in the template.

 #### Details on the manipulation of the files needed to test the Apps locally